-Wirecast Studio provides support for multiple cameras and inputs, selected Blackmagic, Viewcast Osprey and Matrox Multi capture cards and LiveU video-over-cellular backpack.
+Wirecast Studio provides support for multiple cameras and inputs, selected Blackmagic, Osprey by Variosystems, and Matrox Multi capture cards and LiveU video-over-cellular backpack.
 Users can broadcast their computer desktop (including computer audio) using Desktop Presenter.
 Other key features include chroma key support, 3D graphics, titles, transitions and up to 35 layers of live compositing.
 Additionally, you can use HDV when you purchase an HDV option license.
 Without the license you can still experiment with HDV input, but all HDV output is water-marked.

-Wirecast Pro provides Virtual Sets (a library of professionally designed 3D sets), a powerful Audio Inspector with synch delay, IP camera support, integration with Teradek Cube, and Telestream Pipeline support (a networked real-time encoding and decoding device).
+Wirecast Pro provides Virtual Sets (a library of professionally designed 3D sets), a powerful Audio Inspector with synch delay, Web stream support, integration with Teradek Cube.
 Wirecast Pro also provides live scoreboards and includes the HDV option license which adds support for HDV codec encoding.